meadowface/raspbian-qemu/README.md

 Problem & Principles
 --------------------
 > I want an easy and automated method for running Raspbian images in QEMU
-> without requiring root or trusting random binaries.
+> without requiring root or trusting un-vetted binaries.

 There are many tutorials out there (some linked [below](#user-content-similar-projects--inspirations)) but they almost all require many manual steps and root permissions to manipulate the images.